Aliases for TTF1 Gene

 GeneCards Summary for TTF1 Gene

 TTF1 (Transcription Termination Factor 1) is a Protein Coding gene.
-Diseases associated with TTF1 include Neuroendocrine Cell Hyperplasia Of Infancy and Pulmonary Surfactant Metabolism Dysfunction.
-Among its related pathways are Surfactant metabolism and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include chromatin binding.
+Diseases associated with TTF1 include Neuroendocrine Cell Hyperplasia Of Infancy.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is DMTF1.

 UniProtKB/Swiss-Prot for TTF1 Gene

 Multifunctional nucleolar protein that terminates ribosomal gene transcription, mediates replication fork arrest and regulates RNA polymerase I transcription on chromatin.
 Plays a dual role in rDNA regulation, being involved in both activation and silencing of rDNA transcription.
 Interaction with BAZ2A/TIP5 recovers DNA-binding activity.